v-fox/live_opensuse_hsf/README.md

 ∀ you can build your own image by:
 	1) using openSUSE
 	2) having "kiwi" and "kiwi-desc-isoboot" packages installed
-	3) editing files, starting from 'source/config.xml', or not
+	3) editing files, starting from 'source/' and 'create_appliance.sh', or not
 	4) running `create_appliance.sh`
 	5) waiting quite a bit
 ∀ the process of development for this project is like this:
-	1) _future_ release version is set in 'source/config.xml'
+	1) _future_ release version is set in 'source/version'
-	2) desired changes are made
+	2) desired changes are made and package lists are sorted via `config/sort.sh`
 	3) `git commit` issued
 	4) image is build via `create_appliance.sh`
 	5) image is booted on real hardware and tested, maybe in virtual hardware also